ToluAdekore/IT-Support-Lab/Remote-Support/RDP_AnyDesk_Usage.md

 # 🖥️ RDP & AnyDesk Usage Lab

-This lab demonstrates the use of Remote Desktop Protocol (RDP) and AnyDesk for remote IT support scenarios.
+This lab demonstrates the use of Remote Desktop Protocol (RDP) for remote IT support scenarios.

 ---